Carmanah Walbran Provincial Park

 meares island

-Meares Island is among the three best giant tree hikes in Vancouver Island, alongside the Carmanah and Walbran valleys.
-At two miles in length, the “Big Tree Trail” - the only trail on the Island still maintained - lives up to its moniker.
+Meares Island is among the three best giant tree hikes on Vancouver Island, alongside the Carmanah and Walbran valleys.
+At two miles in length, the "Big Tree Trail"—the only trail on the island still maintained—lives up to its moniker.
 An astonishing density of huge trees, particularly western redcedars, stand among its dense understory.
 Throughout its course, the trail circles the peninsula and moves through a mossy forest to reveal giant after giant.

 Hanging Garden Tree